grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 ## Add Grafana managed rule

-1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
+1. In the left-side menu, click **Alerts & incidents**, and then **Alerting > Alert rules** to open the page listing existing alerts.
-1. Click **Create alert rule**.
+1. Click **+ Create alert rule**.
 The new alerting rule page opens where the Grafana managed alerts option is selected by default.
 1. In Step 1, add the rule name.
    - In **Rule name**, add a descriptive name.
 This name is displayed in the alert rule list.
 It is also the `alertname` label for every alert instance that is created from this rule.
 1. In Step 2, add queries and expressions to evaluate, and then select the alert condition.
-   - For queries, select a data source from the drop-down.
+   - For queries, select a data source from the dropdown.
    - Add one or more [queries]({{< relref "/docs/grafana/latest/panels-visualizations/query-transform-data#add-a-query" >}}) or [expressions]({{< relref "/docs/grafana/latest/panels-visualizations/query-transform-data/expression-queries" >}}).
    - For each expression, select either **Classic condition** to create a single alert rule, or choose from **Math**, **Reduce**, **Resample** options to generate separate alert for each series.
 For details on these options, see [Single and multi dimensional rule](#single-and-multi-dimensional-rule).
    - Click **Run queries** to verify that the query is successful.